 Games such as Minecraft will essentially require that you create your own world by using the materials found in your current environment.
 These kinds of games allow you to unleash your creativity and you can only be limited by your own imagination.

 7. Could Improve Your Vision

 Parents usually warn their children not to sit too close to the TV because it will make them get “square eyes”.
-There is a little scientific backup for this and as a matter fact, scientists are saying that games can improve (and not strain) your vision.
+There is a little scientific backup for this and as a matter fact, scientists are saying that games can improve your vision (and not strain).
 The games make you notice shadows, slight movements on any part of the screen which other people might not easily pick.
 The observation skill required in gaming helps to improve your vision with studies showing that game players are usually better in distinguishing different shades of color grey.

 8. They Might Help to Advance Your Career

 How can playing video games help to boost your career?
 Well, most games usually involve unlocks, achievements, rewards, new skills etc. which gives players the much-needed drive required to achieve them.
 Researchers have noted that often times this motivation is usually transferred in real-world career goals.

 Video games involve filling the puzzle, problem-solving and memory all which have shown a positive impact on older players.
 Just 10 hours of gameplay can lead to the improved cognitive functioning of players who are 50 years and above.
 The improved cognitive function can last for several years.

 10. They Help To Ease Pain